-As of July 1, 2018, there was \$300.0 million in 6.5% Notes outstanding.
-Following the Transaction (see Note 3), the Company currently intends to invest the net proceeds from the Transaction in replacement collateral under the Credit Agreement and Indenture within the 360 days following the Transaction.
+As of September 30, 2018, there was \$300.0 million in 6.5% Notes outstanding.
+The Company currently intends to invest the net proceeds from the Transaction (see Note 3) in replacement collateral under the Credit Agreement and Indenture within the 360 days following the Transaction.